Monitoring for performance issues and doing the regular maintenance against the database will keep the database tuned and running faster.

 Obviously, when there are performance issues, it is necessary to take a look at the current sessions on the database.
 There is no sp_who, sp_who2, or sp_lock in Oracle, but there is the v$session view.
 This view shows which sessions are active.
 You can join this with another view to see which queries a session is running.

 There are statistics that are gathered as part of the Automatic Workload Repository to provide reports for analyzing the health of the database and looking for performance issues.
 The historical views are based on snapshots that have been gathered.
 Viewing these areas of activity can help you to troubleshoot performance issues by pointing to an area that might be responding slowly or be experiencing an overload, such as too many physical I/Os or hard parsing of SQL statements.

 The Instance Activity section shows values since the database has been up and running or back until the last snapshot that is available.

-Another area to check in Oracle for performance issues is wait events.
+Another area to check-in Oracle for performance issues is waiting for events.
 This information will be available in the OEM views.
 The SQL*Net message from client event is the wait for the client to tell the database server to do something.
 It is just waiting for instructions, and really isn’t contributing to issues.
 There might be applications that open sessions and then just wait for responses before getting data from the database.

 4.5 Automatic Workload Repository